Bi0informatic/documentation_page/README.md

 # Introduction
-This is a project to emulate a documentation page.
+This project is a page where I write about basic programming concepts.